hte-1313/fii-dii-market-ml/README.md

-# Bayesian Game-Regime Downside Risk Model
+# Bayesian Game-Regime Downside Risk Modelling

 A probabilistic forecasting pipeline for sector-level downside risk in Indian equity markets.
 The project layers three ideas on top of each other: hidden Markov market regimes, a game-theoretic model of institutional investor interactions, and a hierarchical Bayesian classifier that fuses both into calibrated downside-risk probabilities.
 A contextual bandit then converts those probabilities into actual allocation decisions.